fpignataro/dialer/DOCS.md

 The system also publish to a PUBSUB channel information about reports, events and status of the campaigns, users can subscribe to OML:CHANNEL:DIALER to get this information.

 It is also possible to places agendas for calls using a custom scheduler.

+There should be a worker for process-campaign for every campaign dialing in parallel.

+The system also includes a simple admin that allows some degree of management on the campaigns and allow to manipulate the general status of the system (start, stop and restart) in gracefully way.

 Horizontal scalability
 ======================